Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 - Each additional year (or fraction): 20 additional days of salary

-For fixed-term contracts: severance equals the time remaining to complete the contract, with a minimum of 15 days.
-That is, if you're fired with 6 months left on a 1-year contract, you're owed 6 months of salary.
+For fixed-term contracts: the severance pay is equivalent to the time remaining to complete the contract, with a minimum of 15 days.
+In other words, if you are fired with 6 months remaining on a 1-year contract, you are owed 6 months of salary.

-Carlos worked 2 years and 3 months at a company in Medellín.
+Carlos worked for 2 years and 3 months at a company in Medellín.
 Salary: $2,500,000/month.
-He received transportation allowance ($200,000).
+He received a transportation allowance ($200,000).
 He was fired without just cause on an indefinite contract.
-How much does he get?
+How much is he entitled to?

 |---|---|---|